-Regular stakeholder meetings [Guideline 1079] should ensure that these procedures run smoothly for the benefit of the safe, efficient and effective movement of both domestic and international shipping.
+Regular stakeholder meetings [Guideline G1079] should ensure that these procedures run smoothly for the benefit of the safe, efficient and effective movement of both domestic and international shipping.

-Preparing for an IALA
+2.5 Preparing for an IALA Mission

 The IALA World-Wide Academy has prepared a booklet which sets out the preparation expected from a coastal State which has requested a technical mission.
 A pdf version of this booklet can be downloaded from the Academy page of the IALA website (www.iala-aism.org).